Research & Innovation

 The Ritchie School is focused on the critical policy, ethics, and business issues surrounding artificial intelligence and data science.
-We're working to develop the technology to ensure AI and Data Science are being used for the public good.
+We work to ensure AI and Data Science are being used for the public good.

 Biomedical Devices and Technologies

-We have a cluster of faculty doing seminal work in biomechanics, with a particular emphasis on devices.
-Our Center for Orthopaedic Biomechanics and Cardiovascular Biomechanics Lab collaborate with other schools and industry to drive the future of biomedical devices and technology.
+Our faculty are doing seminal work in biomechanics, with a particular emphasis on devices.
+Our Center for Orthopaedic Biomechanics and Cardiovascular Biomechanics Lab collaborate with other schools and industries to drive the future of biomedical devices and technology.

 Computer Science and Engineering Education

-We work to improve computer science and engineering education by supporting inclusive undergraduate curriculum innovations and measuring the usefulness of those interventions in order to improve the educational experience for students at DU and around the world.
+We strive to constantly improve computer science and engineering education by supporting inclusive undergraduate curriculum innovations and measuring the usefulness of those interventions for students at DU and around the world.

 Cyber-Physical Systems and Cybersecurity